Can playing chess make you smarter? – Maybe not!

 So, is it worthwhile trying out chess?

 Whilst there may be no correlative link between chess and increased cognitive or academic abilities, that doesn’t mean that there is no point trying it out.
-Chess is a great activity to get children thinking and try to encourage them to think about things in a different way.
-It is also ideal as a boredom buster, particularly on a rainy day and is more interactive and bonding them simply allowing them to play on a games console.
+Chess is a great activity to get children thinking and encourage them to think differently.
+It is also ideal as a boredom buster, particularly on a rainy day and is more interactive and bonding them, allowing them to play on a games console.

-Not only this, but chess can also have a positive impact on some aspects of their learning, namely their mathematical skills, which can prove valuable to them as they learn and grow.
+Not only this, but chess can also positively impact some aspects of their learning, namely their mathematical skills, which can prove valuable to them as they learn and grow.

 How to get started with chess

 Think that you would like to try out chess with your child?
 Not sure where to start?
 The best place, much like many things with children, is to make sure that they see chess as something fun that you can do together, as opposed to a learning activity which they “have to do”.